 About Me

-Since July 2023 I am working as a contracted researcher at ITIS Software at the University of Malaga.
-Previously I was a professor at the School of Computer Science of McGill University, Montreal, Canada, where I headed the Software Composition and Reuse (SCORE) lab for over 20 years.
+Since October 2024 I am an employee of Cordis, a company providing low-code software solution for designing machine control software.
+As a senion software architect, I am leading the development of the modelling front-end at the Málaga branch of Cordis at the Parque Tecnológico de Andalucía.
+I am also an associate member of ITIS Software, the software engineering institute of the University of Malaga.
+Previously, i.e. from July 2023 to August 2024, I held a position there as a contracted researcher.
+And before that I was a full professor at the School of Computer Science of McGill University, Montreal, Canada, where I headed the Software Composition and Reuse (SCORE) lab for over 22 years.
 I hold an engineering diploma and a Ph.D. from the Swiss Federal Institute of Technology (EPFL), Lausanne, Switzerland.
 I also was/am a visiting professor at the University of Luxemburg, at IRISA Rennes, the Karlsruhe Institute of Technology, and the Université Côte d’Azur.

-My main area of research is software engineering, and in particular model-driven engineering.
+My main area of expertise is software engineering, and in particular model-driven engineering.
 I have for the last decade concentrated on investigating paradigms, language features and technologies that allow software engineers to build reusable software artefacts.
 At the programming and modelling language level I am therefore interested in modularity (interfaces, visibility), separation of concerns, composition techniques (e.g., aspect-orientation), and exceptions.
 I have also done work in fault tolerance and distributed systems, in particular software fault tolerance, transaction support, and massively multiplayer games.
+Most recently, I have worked a lot on modelling assistants, and even in my current job I am working on an AI-enabled modelling assistant for machine control software design.
 You can check out my research pages for more details on current and past projects related to these topics.

 Address